 - Run by the Federal Reserve Bank of Boston.

-- Backbone partners: Capstone Community Action and United Way of Lamoille County.
+- Backbone partners: United Way of Lamoille County.

-- Local core community partners: Racial Equity Alliance of Lamoille, Lamoille County Planning Commission, North Central Vermont Recovery Center, Jenna’s Promise, Morrisville Afterschool Program, Green Mountain Technology and Career Center, Agency of Human Services, VocRehab, Creative Workforce Solutions, Lamoille Restorative Center, Northern Vermont University, Lamoille Economic Development Corporation, Lamoille County Chamber of Commerce, VT Dept of Labor, Town of Johnson, Salvation Farms, Lamoille Union High School, and more.
+- Local core community partners: Capstone Community Action, Lamoille Housing Partnership, Lamoille Health Collaborative, Lamoille County Planning Commission, North Central Vermont Recovery Center, Jenna’s Promise, Morrisville Afterschool Program, Green Mountain Technology and Career Center, Agency of Human Services, VocRehab, Creative Workforce Solutions, Lamoille Restorative Center, Northern Vermont University, Lamoille Economic Development Corporation, Lamoille County Chamber of Commerce, VT Dept of Labor, Town of Johnson, Salvation Farms, Lamoille clergy, Golden Eagle, Laraway Youth and Family Services, and more.

 What our backbone partners have to say: